-Pegasus is proud to present the London premiere of Colin Riley’s Roads Shining Like River Up Hill After Rain, a setting for choir and cello of poetry by Edward Thomas, who died 100 years ago in the trenches of the first world war.
+Pegasus presented the London premiere of Colin Riley’s Roads Shining Like River Up Hill After Rain, a setting for choir and cello of poetry by Edward Thomas, who died 100 years ago in the trenches of the first world war.
 The title of this work is taken from one of Thomas’s “ghost shards” – fragments of poetry – found on him after his death:

 Where any turn may lead to Heaven/Or any corner may hide Hell/Roads shining like river up hill after rain

-Our concert, directed by Matthew Altham, meditates on these themes of darkness and light, sadness and consolation, through works by John Tavener, Henryk Górecki, Arvo Pärt and others.
-For Colin Riley’s new work we are joined by cellist Gabriella Swallow, who will also accompany the choir in Serenity by Ola Gjeilo and an excerpt from Verdi’s Requiem.
-The concert concludes with Lux aeterna, an uplifting vision of eternal light from the requiem mass, set to the famous music of “Nimrod” from Edward Elgar’s Enigma Variations.
+Our concert, directed by Matthew Altham, meditated on these themes of darkness and light, sadness and consolation, through works by John Tavener, Henryk Górecki, Arvo Pärt and others.
+For the Riley we were joined by cellist Gabriella Swallow, who also accompanied the choir in Serenity by Ola Gjeilo and an excerpt from Verdi’s Requiem.
+The concert concluded with Lux aeterna, an uplifting vision of eternal light from the requiem mass, set to the famous music of “Nimrod” from Edward Elgar’s Enigma Variations.

 Song for Athene – John Tavener